 The Corporation entered into a \$10,000,000 secured line of credit with a financial institution on November 26, 2019.
 This line is part of the MFIPT portfolio and has a rate of WSJ prime rate minus 4%.
-The line has a maturity date of December 5, 2020.
-At December 31, 2019, the rate was 0.75%.
-The amount borrowed and outstanding for the year ended December 31, 2019 was \$9,234,127.
+The line was extended in December 2020 and again in February 2021 and has a maturity date of April 5, 2021.
+At December 31, 2020 and 2019, the rate was 0.00% and 0.75%.
+The amount borrowed and outstanding for the years ended December 31, 2020 and 2019 was \$10,000,000 and \$9,234,127, respectively.

 The Corporation's line of credit agreement with a financial institution requires the maintenance of certain financial and non-financial covenants.
-The Corporation is in compliance with all covenants as of December 31, 2019.
+The Corporation is in compliance with all covenants as of December 31, 2020.

 The Corporation has a blanket agreement for advances and related security agreement (the "Blanket Agreement") with the Federal Home Loan Bank ("FHLB") of Cincinnati.
 Advances made to the Corporation under the Blanket Agreement would be collateralized by FHLB stock and unidentified qualifying multi-family residential mortgage loans.
 These collateralization matters are outlined in the Blanket Agreement dated December 3, 2018, between the Corporation and the FHLB.
-There were no borrowings as of 2019.
+There were no borrowings as of 2020.

-Stock held in the FHLB totaling \$249,000 at December 31, 2019 is carried at cost.
+Stock held in the FHLB totaling \$301,200 at December 31, 2020 is carried at cost.
 The stock is restricted and can only be sold back to the FHLB at par.